Pmvita/SMB-Finance-OS/backend/README_MOCKDATA.md

 # Backend Setup with Mock Data

-This guide helps you run the SMB Finance OS backend with mock data, bypassing database dependencies.
+This guide helps you run the Trident Financial OS backend with mock data, bypassing database dependencies.

 ## Quick Start